Wimbledon Mini & Youth Rugby Club

 The club grew year on year from the bottom up as a new group of 6 year olds became the under 7s each season.
 As the club grew so did the need for organisation and information.
 A few more parents came to the rescue and formed an informal committee to run the club from.
 At this point the clubs links with the main club were pretty limited and this group found their own way forward.

-After 5 years Mini rugby was gaining in popularity and a under 6s group was formed to accommodate the growing band of 5 year olds who wanted to play the RFU approved game of touch rugby that was so much fun.
+After 5 years Mini rugby was gaining in popularity and an under 6s group was formed to accommodate the growing band of 5 year olds who wanted to play the RFU approved game of touch rugby that was so much fun.
 The following season this game was to morph into the tag game our youngest three age groups play today.

 This was also a watershed season for the club.
 Jim was still at the helm but Dawn had gone and been replaced by at least half a dozen volunteers helping to run the club.
 The club was a popular one with many parents stating they chose WMRFC because of its friendly atmosphere.
 It was growing all the time and at this point Jim decided the club was ready for a new chair and he neatly passed the ball onto a new chair and the informal committee